gdg-x/zeppelin/_posts/2018-07-07-call-for-papers.markdown

 If you belong to one of those groups you are cordially invited to submit a talk proposal (or a number of proposals).
 An independent programme committee assesses the proposals and selects the actual conference talks.<br/>

 #### Themes and topics – what do we expect?
-Our team prepared set of interesting topics in but if you have any cool idea you want to share not from this list, feel free to submit it as well.
+Our team prepared some topic suggestions but if you have any cool ideas you want to share not from this list, feel free to submit them as well.

 ##### Software Development Process

+* Agile methods
+* Lean software techniques
+* Experience reports from Agile coaches, Product Owners & other agile/lean stakeholders

+##### User Experience and User Research

-* User Experience Design
+* User Experience design
-* User Research
+* User Research techniques
-* Agile or Lean methods

 ##### Software Development Technology

-* Languages, frameworks or libraries and who they improve development
+* Languages, frameworks or libraries and how they improve development
 * Software Architecture done right
 * Technical Infrastructure in modern software development